 Before kicking off your business activities in Arkansas, you will need to foreign qualify your LLC by filing an Application for Certificate of Registration either online or with a hard copy.
 Don’t attempt to do business without first foreign qualifying, because this can lead to some serious consequences down the road.

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.

 The good news is that you don’t need to file the Articles of Organization yourself.
 But if an attorney is out of your price range, hiring an LLC creation service is a great option.

 There’s no shortage of business incorporation services out there, but not all of them are equal.
 Each one offers different packages, costs, and processing times, so it’s important to find the right fit for your LLC.

-While each service has optional upgrades and perks packages, on the most basic level, they will review your business information, prepare your formation documents, and submit them to the Arkansas Secretary of State.
-They will complete everything outlined in this guide and notify you when your Articles of Organization has been filed.
+While each service has optional upgrades and feature packages, on the most basic level, they will review your business information, prepare your formation documents, and submit them to the Arkansas Secretary of State.
+They will complete everything outlined in this guide and notify you when your Articles of Organization have been filed.
 You won’t have to lift a finger.

 There are other benefits too.
 Some services will include a year of free registered agent service when you hire them.
 Other services offer order tracking, notifications on future documents (like Annual Franchise Tax Reports), assistance drafting your operating agreement, or coverage of certain LLC formation costs.